-You need to also go to: http://www.depts.ttu.edu/gradschool/admissions/howtoapply.php and choose the Degree option and then Master's Degree (M.Ed.) in Special Education with a concentration in either Visual Impairment, Orientation & Mobility, or DeafBlindness.
+You need to also go to Texas Tech Graduate Admissions and choose the Degree option and then master's degree (M.Ed.) in Special Education with a concentration in either Visual Impairment, Orientation & Mobility, or Deafblindness.
+The master's degree includes all the certification courses and requires several more (3-5) additional courses.

-4. APPLY TO THE REACH ACROSS TEXAS FOR THE VI or O&M PROGRAM
+4. APPLY TO THE REACH ACROSS TEXAS PROGRAM FOR THE VI or O&M PROGRAM